QSong-github/AlzCLIP/README.md

 ## Quick start

-If you want to use our model, you can download the pre-trained model from [google drive](https://drive.google.com/file/d/1D-mkFwoJzu7E__vJc3ahnFE4UVGYz4_Q/view?usp=sharing) and quickly test it using the antiboy sequence provided by the tutorial.
+If you want to use our model, you can download the pre-trained BrainClip model from [here](https://github.com/QSong-github/BrainCLIP/tree/main/save) and quickly try it by the tutorial.